dvdvardanyan/LazyRunner/README.md

 # LazyRunner

-A powershell script to perform simple administrative operations.
+A powershell script to perform simple administrative operations based on configuration file.

 ## Configuration options